• Skip to primary navigation

 These vegan peanut butter oatmeal cookies are the perfect combination of an oatmeal cookie and a peanut butter cookie.

 Well….yes I know, I’m stating the obvious, but the reason for that is… it was sooo not easy to get it to this perfect combo!
-But get there I did and what you see before you represents a totally perfect blend of flavors and textures!
-I am proud I tell you, proud!
+But get there I did and what you see before you represents a totally perfect blend of flavors and textures.
+I am proud I tell you, proud.

 I did have to make approximately 3000 batches of these cookies to get it right.
 Okay, small exaggeration but it was at least 10.
-I kind of nearly lost the will at one point!
+I kind of nearly lost the will at one point.
 But I knew I would get there in the end and it would be worth it.

 The big mistake I made when starting out with these cookies was thinking I could just adapt my vegan oatmeal cookies to add peanut butter.
 Oh no. Not at all.
 The result was pasty, not sweet enough, just… not good at all.

-So then I was trying to incorporate rolled oats into my vegan peanut butter cookies recipe.
-Again, it just didn’t work.
-I tried various combinations and each time the results were just not favorable.
-Jaye took a batch of cookies over to the neighbors because he thought he was doing something nice and I was super embarrassed!
+Jaye took one of the test batches of cookies over to the neighbors because he thought he was doing something nice.
+I was super embarrassed!
 That’s how totally ‘not good’ they were.
 Now I’m trying to send over other baked goods to try and show them that yes – I actually can bake!

 Vegan peanut butter oatmeal cookies on a white plate and a spoonful of peanut butter.